For Care Providers

 Currently the Public Authority offers free video trainings for Public Authority registry providers every Tuesday from 1-4 pm.
 Call to reserve a seat at 415-499-1024, x10 or email us.
 For more information about upcoming trainings, click here.

-Yes, the Public Authority offers IHSS Care Providers benefits to those who qualify.
+Yes, the Public Authority offers benefits to IHSS Care Providers who qualify.
 Spouses and dependents are not eligible for benefits.
 For more information, click here.

 You may take a vacation, however you will not be paid during the time you are not working for your Recipient.
 IHSS pays only for the hours that you work.
 Please give your Care Recipient ample time to make other arrangements while you will be away.